-To create this visual automation inside ConvertKit and customize your own cold subscriber email sequence, get started with our easy-to-use template!
+To create this visual automation inside ConvertKit and customize your own cold subscriber email sequence, you can get started with our easy-to-use template!

 This visual automation template includes four automation steps and one email sequence that will help you get started.
 All you have to do is click “Use This Automation” and the content will be copied to your ConvertKit account.

-If you’re unhappy with the email deliverability at your current email provider or are looking for an email marketing platform that you can trust, we’d love for you to try ConvertKit for a free 2 week trial.
+If you’re unhappy with the email deliverability at your current email provider or are looking for an email marketing platform that you can trust, we’d love for you to try ConvertKit.